RAPZ0D/My-Python-Projects-/README.md

 2. Using Python to access the database ( I have used MySQL here)
 3. Inputting values in the table
 4. Visualization

+## Practise Lab
+My Practise Lab is just a practise and revision about lab 9 and 10 combined, all I have done is get a large csv file and then input the data using python.
+But i have created the database and tables using SQL queries